 The medical program of CCHS was established under the leadership of William R. Willard, M.D.
 The medical student undergraduate program for 3rd and 4th year medical students is organized as a clinical campus of the University of Alabama School of Medicine (UASOM).
 The graduate medical education component was established as a three year family practice residency program, affiliated with UASOM.

 The Library first opened in 1978 on completion of the Educational Tower built adjacent to and integrated with the DCH Medical Center.
+In 2004, it was moved to the new University Medical Center on The University of Alabama campus.
 The library serves to assist the CCHS in its mission and goals in health related education, research, service, and rural health.
 The Library recognizes and gives priority to the information needs of the School of Medicine, as well as University of Alabama healthcare-related programs.
 Additionally, the library serves as the primary resource for health science information for the University community, Tuscaloosa and West Alabama.

-The reference collection provides core titles in the major medical specialties, medical dictionaries, directories of physicians, hospitals, healthcare associations, medical schools and residency programs.
+The reference collection provides core titles in the major medical specialties.
 U.S. and Alabama vital statistics are available.
 Also, drug guides, clinical treatment guidelines and standards are included in the collection.

-The catalog for the Health Sciences Library collection is included in the UA Libraries Catalog – http://library.ua.edu/ Searches may be limited to material located in the Health Sciences Library.
+The catalog for the Health Sciences Library collection is included in the UA Libraries Catalog.
+Searches may be limited to material located in the Health Sciences Library.

-Electronic access is available at seven public work stations.
-Numerous electronic resources are available, including PubMed (Medline), CINAHL, Exam Master, MDConsult, Harrison’s Online, Stat!Ref, Up-to-Dateplus many more.
-(Some resources may be restricted to medical students and CCHS faculty and staff.)
+Electronic access is available at four public work stations.
+Numerous electronic resources are available, including PubMed (Medline), CINAHL, Exam Master, Stat!Ref, Up-to-Date, and many more.
+(Some resources may be restricted to medical students, residents, and CCHS faculty and staff.)

 The journal collection is arranged alphabetically by title, disregarding the initial article.
 Note that ‘the’ within a the title is included in the letter by letter arrangement.